ElsieMay/02_homework_professional-portfolio/README.md

 ## Credits

-I was aided by the BCS Learning assistants Erik and Anders.
+I was aided by the BCS Learning assistant.
 They instructed me well.

 I followed these links for tutorials and additional information;